james2doyle/simple-slack-slash-supplier/README.md

 }
 ```

+* Paste the content above in the textarea
-* Click save to confirm the content of the textarea
+* Click "Save" to confirm the content of the textarea
 * From the "Actions" dropdown select "Deploy API"
 * Deploy the API changes as you normally would

-You should now be able to transform the URI encoded `application/x-www-form-urlencoded` into JSON
+Now you should now be able to handle `POST` requests with content type of `application/x-www-form-urlencoded` and they will be converted right into `JSON` automatically!

 ### Testing